 While orthodontic treatment requires some commitment, patients are rewarded with healthy straight teeth, proper jaw alignment and a beautiful smile that lasts a lifetime.
-If left untreated, crooked teeth could lead to an improper bite, tooth wear, tooth injury and even tooth decay and gum disease.
+If left untreated, crooked teeth or misaligned teeth, could lead to an improper bite, tooth wear, tooth injury and even tooth decay and gum disease.
 Crooked teeth can also lead to a decrease in one’s personal self-confidence.
-Treatment by a specialist orthodontist such as Dr Pourghadiri or Dr Sarah Good to correct the original problem is often less costly than the additional dental care required to treat more serious problems that can develop in later years.
+Treatment by a specialist orthodontist such as Dr Pourghadiri or Dr Sarah Good to correct the original problem is often less costly and time-consuming than the additional dental care required to treat more serious problems that can develop in later years.